 “We have just managed to get on the set of Padmaavat.
 It’s being directed by one of the greatest living Indian film directors.”

 The director in question is Sanjay Leela Bhansali, who is so great that Rani doesn’t tell us his name or cite any examples of why he has supposedly attained this reputation.
 Denying us this information again strips him and his films of an actual existence.
-He is just a name, like Bollywood – an abstract concept.
+He is just a thing, like Bollywood – an abstract concept.
 Where are the clips that show us his authorship, his penchant for melodrama, his lush, extravagant sets, his occasionally problematic portrayal of women as sacrificial lambs?
 This show is about as deep as a Death Valley lake.

 “When I was a kid, Bollywood was famously prudish.
 There was no kissing on screen and the raciest it got was a woman in a wet sari.”